samuel-bazinet/Projects2/README.md

 ### Features:
 - Can multiply BigNum by integers
-- Can add integeres to BigNum
+- Can add integeres and BigNum to BigNum
 - Set up to calculate factorials using command line arguments (defaults to 100)
 - Prints BigNum in slices of 1000

 ### Future Feature
-- Addition by BigNum
 - Substraction by int and BigNum
 - Multiplication by BigNum
 - Division by int and BigNum